Real-time 3D human action recognition based on Hyperpoint sequence: METHODOLOGY

-\subsection{Hyperpoint-Mixer module}
+\subsection{Hyperpoint-Mixer Module}

-Hyperpoint-Mixer module is proposed to perform feature mixing of hyperpoint sequences.
-Existing point cloud sequence models consist of architectures that mix intra-frame spatial and inter-frame temporal features.
-MeteorNet, P4Transformer, and PSTNet mix spatial and temporal features at once in cross-frame spatio-temporal local neighborhoods.
-The idea behind the Hyperpoint-Mixer module is to (i) clearly separate the spatial (channel-mixing) operation and the temporal (frame-mixing) operation, (ii) design a frame-mixing operation of low computational complexity which is executed following the last channel-mixing operation.
-The intra-frame spatial information and the inter-frame temporal information in hyperpoint sequences may not be compatible.
-Separating the channel-mixing operations and the frame-mixing operation can avoid the mutual influence of spatial and temporal information extraction, which maximizes the human appearance encoding ability.
-Moreover, due to (i) and (ii), the Hyperpoint-Mixer module motivates the main operations of SequentialPointNet to execute in frame-level parallel.

-Fig. 4 summarizes the Hyperpoint-Mixer module.
-The point cloud sequence is flattened to a hyperpoint sequence $\bm{F} \in \mathbb{R}^{T \times d_\text{H}}$ and input into the Hyperpoint-Mixer module to mix spatial and temporal features.
-This module consists of multiple space dislocation layers of identical size, a multi-level feature learning based on skip-connection operations, and a frame-mixing layer.
+Hyperpoint-Mixer module is proposed to model Hyperpoint sequence for 3D action recognition.
+The Hyperpoint sequence is an ordered set of high-dimensional single points.
+Compared to static point clouds and point cloud sequences, modeling Hyperpoint sequences is extremely simple due to its ordered elements.
+In the Hyperpoint-Mixer module, we first dislocate Hyperpoints to specific temporal marking regions.
+Then, the dimension-mixing operation and the Hyperpoint-mixing operation are separately conducted to generate the final human spatio-temporal features.
+By doing so, the spatial and temporal information are decoupled, minimizing the impact of spatial irregularity on temporal information.
+Fig. \ref{fig4} summarizes the Hyperpoint-Mixer module.
+The proposed Hyperpoint-Mixer module consists of multiple space dislocation layers of identical size, a multi-level feature learning based on skip-connection operations, and a Hyperpoint-mixing ($\mathcal{H}$-MIX) layer.